 Priority of eligibility for a grant is given in the following area:

-As a result of injury due to a hostile action with a VA service connected disability rating of 70% or greater.
+As a result of injury due to a hostile action with a VA service-connected disability rating of 100%.

 HOW TO APPLY